yuvraj-singh7555/Linux-Essentials/APT-Commands.md

    ```
    apt rdepends <package-name>
    ```
    Shows which other packages depend on a specific package.
-Useful for identifying dependencies before removing a package.
+Useful before removing a package.
    Example:
    ```
    apt rdepends nmap